jcdunagan/GSADirectoryScraper/README.md

 - scrape.py: uses Selenium to procedurally query
 - parse.py: uses BeautifulSoup to extract listings from returned html
+- sample.html: sample result page from a directory search

 ### How It Works